 Item Description Bridged Activates or deactivates the bridging function on the router. • no - The bridging function is inactive (default). • yes - The bridging function is active.
 See the Bridge Notes below the table for further details.
-Media Type Specifies the type of duplex and speed used in the network.
-Auto-negation - The router automatically sets the best speed and duplex mode of communication according to the network's possibilities.
-1000 Mbps Full Duplex - The router communicates at 1000 Mbps, in the full duplex mode.
+Media Type Specifies the type of duplex and speed used in the network. • Auto-negation - The router automatically sets the best speed and duplex mode of communication according to the network's possibilities.
 100 Mbps Full Duplex - The router communicates at 100 Mbps, in the full duplex mode.
-100 Mbps Half Duplex - The router communicates at 100 Mbps, in the half duplex mode.
-10 Mbps Full Duplex - The router communicates at 10 Mbps, in the full duplex mode.
-10 Mbps Half Duplex - The router communicates at 10 Mbps, in the half duplex mode.
+100 Mbps Half Duplex - The router communicates at 100 Mbps, in the half duplex mode. • 10 Mbps Full Duplex - The router communicates at 10 Mbps, in the full duplex mode. • 10 Mbps Half Duplex - The router communicates at 10 Mbps, in the half duplex mode.
 MTU Maximum Transmission Unit value.
 Default value is 1500 bytes.

-Table 15: Configuration of the Network Interface - Global Items
+Table 13: Configuration of the Network Interface - Global Items